Career Development Policies

 ALL VIOLATIONS OF POLICY CONCERNING MISREPRESENTATION OF RESUME INFORMATION WILL BE DIRECTED TO THE DEAN'S OFFICE FOR DISCIPLINARY ACTION.

-- Annual: A calculation for an academic year which combines Summer, Fall and Spring (the Summer included is the one preceding the Fall and Spring semesters).
+- Annual: A calculation for an academic year which combines Summer, Fall and Spring (the Summer that precedes the Fall and Spring semesters).

 - Cumulative: A calculation of all grades to date.

-- Students may list any term, annual or cumulative G.P.A. so long as the G.P.A is identified by the term and year (for term and cumulative G.P.A.s) or by the academic year (for annual G.P.A.s).
+- Students may list any term, annual, or cumulative G.P.A. so long students identify the term and year (for term and cumulative G.P.A.s) or by the academic year (for annual G.P.A.s).

 G.P.A.
 With Rank

 If students choose to list their class rank, they may also choose to list the corresponding Spring cumulative G.P.A., especially if they wish to indicate the proximity of their G.P.A. to a particular rank cutoff.
-Students must ascertain their correct percentile ranking based on G.P.A. cut-offs as published by the Registrar.
-Rank may be indicated in one of the four ways shown below:
+Students must ascertain their correct percentile ranking based on G.P.A. cutoffs from the Registrar.
+Students may indicate rank in one of four ways: